mareeskannanr/shop-infomation-app/README.md

 Goto the ui application running url in the browser and check

 ## Note
-Folder **screen-shots** contains snaps taken from system for different scenarios of Server and UI, please go through it.
+Folder **screen-shots** contains snaps taken from system for different scenarios of Server and UI functionalities, please go through it.